How our partnerships work

 CNG is helping to fund the restoration of ancient woodland.
 Ancient woods are our richest and most complex terrestrial habitat in the UK and they are home to more threatened species than any other.

 Since 2007, The Co-operative Bank and its customers have donated over £550,000, helping us to plant millions of trees and restore thousands of hectares of irreplaceable ancient woodland.
 Co-op Bank customers can currently support the Trust through the bank’s Everyday Rewards scheme.

-Dorset Cereals has donated over £220,000 allowing us to plant over 40,000 trees as part of our MOREwoods scheme, which helps landowners and community groups to plant trees across the UK.
+Dorset Cereals has donated over £220,000 allowing us to plant over 40,000 trees to help landowners and community groups to plant trees across the UK.
 The company has also planted its own woodland of 1,000 trees at its headquarters and supports our work with special on-pack promotions retailing in major supermarkets.